encode/django-rest-framework/docs/topics/contributing.md

 * Is the ticket reported in the correct place, would it be better suited as a discussion on the discussion group?
 * If the ticket is a bug report, can you reproduce it?
 Are you able to write a failing test case that demonstrates the issue and that can be submitted as a pull request?
 * If the ticket is a feature request, do you agree with it, and could the feature request instead be implemented as a third party package?
+* If a ticket hasn't had much activity and it addresses something you need, then comment on the ticket and try to find out what's needed to get it moving again.

 # Development